 When our kids are little, we have to solve all their problems.
-We have to tie their shoes, wipe their noses, put on their sunscreen, and the list goes on.
+They are completely dependent on us.
+We have to tie their shoes, wipe their noses, put on sunscreen, and the list goes on.
 As they get older, we often forget to let them solve their own problems.
 Well, sometimes it’s forgetfulness.
 Other times we resist.
 Why?
 Because we can do it better and faster.

 Problem #1: “I can’t put my clothes on by myself!”

 When I took my daughter to her 3-year-old well check appointment, the doctor asked, “Can she put on her own clothes in the morning?
 Zip up her own coat?”
 I just stared at him in shock.
-I honestly didn’t know or think she could, partly because I had never let her try.
+I honestly didn’t know or think that she could, partly because I had never tried.

 Problem #2: “You didn’t bring me a water bottle!”